Skip to main content

 Crustdata now exposes the technologies detected for a company across Company Enrich, Company Search, and Company Autocomplete.

-• technographics field group on Enrich — request it explicitly via fields (it is never included by default) to get total_technologies, top_technologies, the full technologies list (each entry with name, category, and detection sources), and updated_at.
+• technographics field group on Enrich — request it explicitly via fields (it is never included by default) to get total_technologies, top_technologies, the full technologies list (each entry with name, detection sources, posting_count, catalog categories, a description, and evidence), and updated_at.
 See the field reference.

-• Search filters — filter on technographics.total_technologies (also sortable), technographics.top_technologies, technographics.technologies.name, and technographics.technologies.category.
+• Search filters — filter on technographics.total_technologies (also sortable), technographics.top_technologies, technographics.technologies.name, technographics.technologies.category, and technographics.technologies.super_category.
 Technographics values are not returned in search responses — filter, then enrich.
 See searchable fields.

-• Autocomplete — two new company-scope fields: technology (technology names) and technology_category (category values) for discovering valid filter values.
+• Autocomplete — two new company-scope fields: technology (technology names) and technology_category (category slugs) for discovering valid filter values.

 • Access and pricingtechnographics requires field-level permission on your account.
 It is a billed add-on: +2 credits per company that returns technographics data, on top of the base enrich cost; companies with no technographics data are not charged the add-on.
 The same add-on applies to Batch Company Enrich.